rroonniinn/GAS-Library/README.md

-# GAS-Library
+# GAS-JS-Library
-My utils library for working with Apps Script
+My utils library for working with Apps Script (mainly)